AngelAVargas04/AngelAVargas04/README.md

 - Hello!
-My name is Angel vargas
+My name is Angel Andres Vargas
-- I want to know everything there is to know.
+- I am open to gaining experience in anything involving CS, whether it be software engineering, designing applications, AI integration, or
--
+- Back-end web development.
+I wish to broaden my knowledge.
 - I am a student at The University of Texas Rio Grande Valley! #GoVaqueros
 - 📫 How to reach me: andresvargas674@gmail.com, or my student email angel.vargas05@utrgv.edu